rvt/Arilux_AL-LC0X/README.md

 - You can send partial updates for the color, for example just can just send the hue, brightness or white values
 - After startup the LED will always turn on as a safety feature (handy if the device is behind a switch, mqtt down, wifi down etc..)
 - Solid reconnect to your MQTT broker.
-- Uses Stefan Bruens PWM library for much finer grained contol, currently supporting 5000 levels of brightness per channel!!
+- Uses Stefan Bruens PWM library for much finer grained controll, currently supporting 5000 levels of brightness per channel!!
+- Remote control over the MQTT protocol via individual topics
+- Supports transitions, flashing and other effects
+- Remote control with the included IR control (uncomment `#define IR_REMOTE` in `config.h`)
+- Remote control with the included RF control (uncomment `#define RF_REMOTE` in `config.h`)
+- TLS support (uncomment `#define TLS` in `setup.h` and change the fingerprint if not using CloudMQTT)
+- ArduinoOTA support for over-the-air firmware updates
+- Native support for OpenHAB and should work with Home Assistant with MQTT

-Current effects are:
+### Current effects are:

 - Rainbow: Will keep fading over the rainbow of colors with a given time period
 - Transition: Change from color1 to color2 over a period of time